Female Reproductive System

 - It's where the penis is inserted during sexual intercourse.

 A very thin piece of skin-like tissue called the hymen partly covers the opening of the vagina.
 Hymens are often different from female to female.
 Most women find their hymens have stretched or torn after their first sexual experience, and the hymen may bleed a little (this usually causes little, if any, pain).
 Some women who have had sex don't have much of a change in their hymens, though.
+And some women's hymens have already stretched even before they have sex.

 The vagina connects with the uterus, or womb, at the cervix (which means neck).
 The cervix has strong, thick walls.
 The opening of the cervix is very small (no wider than a straw), which is why a tampon can never get lost inside a girl's body.
 During childbirth, the cervix can expand to allow a baby to pass.